 Best practices:

-#[default]Apache Fory™ supports tuples up to 22 elements out of the box with efficient serialization in both compatible and non-compatible modes.
+#[default]Apache Fory™ supports tuples up to 22 elements out of the box with efficient serialization in both compatible mode and same-schema mode.

 Features:

-For types that don't support #[derive(ForyObject)], implement the Serializer trait manually.
+For types that don't support #[derive(ForyStruct)], implement the Serializer trait manually.
 This is useful for:

 Apache Fory™ provides a high-performance row format for zero-copy deserialization.
 Unlike traditional object serialization that reconstructs entire objects in memory, row format enables random access to fields directly from binary data without full deserialization.